Skip to main content Skip to Sitemap

 Shop at Farmers' Markets

-We’ve got FOUR farmers’ markets in the BoQ.
-Our long agricultural history means we have plenty of producers across the region!
+We’ve got four farmers’ markets in the BoQ, and our long agricultural history means we have plenty of producers across the region!
 Local farmers grow everything from asparagus to zucchini (and fruits + vegetables from every letter in between) to flowers and raise animals.
 And of course no market would be complete without local artisans, makers and bakers treating us to their one-of-a-kind goodies!

 four cyclists riding along a back road in the country